ilvokhin/blog/posts/hello-world/hello-world.md

 Separation idea has some advantages.

 * Simpler implementation.
 I don't need to wrangle with text replacement.
-* No need to open and parse heavy file with content to extract required fields.
+* No need to open and parse heavy files with content to extract required fields.

-One of the disadvantages is necessity of two files editing for post creation.
+One of the disadvantages is the necessity of two files editing for post creation.
 Over time, it will become clearer how much inconvenience this will bring.

 ## Implementation

-The plan was to implement the following pipeline, which (I believe) is a quite common for static sites at the moment.
+The plan was to implement the following pipeline, which (I believe) is quite common for static sites at the moment.

 ```